Taiwan, feuding with China, gets vaccines from Japan

 TAIPEI, Taiwan (AP) — A flight carrying 1.24 million doses of AstraZeneca coronavirus vaccine from Japan touched down in Taiwan on Friday to help the vaccine-starved island fight its largest outbreak since the pandemic began.

 The donation underscores how geopolitics has come to impact the global vaccine rollout, as countries scramble to secure enough doses for their populations.
-Taiwan, a self-governing island struggling to get enough doses, has blamed China for interfering in a potential deal for another vaccine.
+Taiwan, a self-governing island short of doses, has blamed China for interfering in a potential deal for another vaccine.

 Now it is more than doubling its vaccine supply thanks to Japan, which is trying to play a greater role in global vaccination distribution and accelerate its own slow rollout ahead of the Tokyo Olympics in July.